 ARRS Clinician Educator Development Program

-Each year 30 junior faculty members are selected to receive a $1,000 grant to attend a one-day workshop to gain proficiency in teaching skills and designing educational activities.
+Each year 30 junior faculty members are selected to receive a $1,000 grant to attend a one-day workshop held at the ARRS Annual Meeting to gain proficiency in teaching skills and designing educational activities.

 About the Program

 The American Roentgen Ray Society (ARRS) Clinician Educator Development Program is designed to be a highly interactive, focused day of learning new teaching skills and tools, and improving those you already have.
 Over half the program is hands on learning—be taught in the way that we want you to teach!
 Attendees will be asked to pre-submit some material that will be used during the session, and will be asked to download various apps or software and review a short video.
 Bringing a laptop and a tablet is a requirement for this course.
 Evernote will be used to distribute resources afterwards.
 See the 2019 Schedule for more session information.